-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
-However, each of these land use types require different strategies to increase canopy.
-Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or storm water tax breaks for properties that have more canopy.
+Transit and residential land use types could have the greatest impact in expanding the canopy (Fig. 6).
+However, each of these land use types require different strategies to increase canopy. .
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
+Residents could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.